-We must be careful about taking these reviews with a grain of salt.
+We must be careful and take these reviews with a grain of salt.
 First, there are not many reviews for these two companies.
 Then, Trustpilot is not always very representative of real users.

 Nevertheless, these reviews still show some technical problems on both sides.
-And it also shows some execution issues and possible money blocked for Yuh users.
+It also shows some execution issues and possible money blocked for Yuh users.
 Since I have also received several reports about that, I tend to give some value to these reports.

 Neon vs Yuh Summary

 We can summarize our Neon vs Yuh comparison with a short table: